 Supply is a schedule showing the relationship between what producers are willing to produce at each price during a specific period.
-Because producers must pay expenses to produce a product and because they expect to earn a profit, producers will increase the supply in proportion to the price at which they can sell it at.
+Because producers must pay expenses to produce a product and because they expect to earn a profit, producers will increase the supply in proportion to the price at which they can sell.

 The law of supply states that the supply increases as the price increases, and falls when prices fall.
 Because demand decreases when prices increase and vice versa, there is an inverse relationship between demand for the product and its supply.